Jerónimo de Azevedo

-Dom Jerónimo de Azevedo (Estate of Barbosa, Entre-Douro-e-Minho, Portugal, circa 1560 – Lisbon, 1625) was a Portuguese fidalgo, Governor (captain-general) of Portuguese Ceylon and viceroy of Portuguese India.
+Dom Jerónimo de Azevedo (Estate of Barbosa, Entre-Douro-e-Minho, Portugal, circa 1555 – Lisbon, São Jorge Castle, 1625) was a Portuguese fidalgo, Governor (captain-general) of Portuguese Ceylon and viceroy of Portuguese India.
 He proclaimed in Colombo, in 1597, the King of Portugal, Philip I, as the legitimate heir to the throne of Kotte, thus substantiating the Portuguese claims of sovereignty over the island of Ceylon.

 Early life

 He was born Jerónimo de Azevedo de Ataíde e Malafaya, one of the thirteen children of Dom Manuel de Azevedo, Comendador of the monastery of São João de Alpendurada.
 He was thus a half-brother of the Jesuit martyr, Blessed Inácio de Azevedo.

 Not being the firstborn son, he did not inherit his father's estate, that included the lordship of the medieval honras of Barbosa and Ataíde, each with an estimated annual income of 100 thousand reais, a considerable sum in 16th century Portugal.
 Dom Jerónimo was thus compelled to follow the example of many second sons of the Portuguese nobility of that era, by emigrating at a young age to the most important of Portugal's overseas possessions, the Estado da Índia, where he made his career.

-He entered royal service on 25 March 1577, as a page (moço fidalgo) of King Sebastian's household (this was a posting usually reserved for very young members of the nobility, suggesting he was born sometime around 1560 - and not in 1540 as referred in some sources).
+He entered royal service on 25 March 1577, as a page (moço fidalgo) of King Sebastian's household (this was a posting usually reserved for very young members of the nobility, suggesting he was born in the 1550s- and not in 1540 as referred in some sources).
 The appointment was made with his going to the East already in view and some time later, he sailed to India.

+Capture of Maldives

+The leader of the Portuguese forces during the capture of the Maldives in 1558 was Dom Jerónimo de Azevedo.
+He played a significant role in the Portuguese expansion in the Indian Ocean.

+Dom Jerónimo de Azevedo led the military expedition to the Maldives, and under his command, the Portuguese captured the Maldivian capital, Malé, in 1558.
+The Maldivian ruler at that time was Sultan Ali VI, and the Portuguese captured him during their invasion.

+However, the Portuguese rule in the Maldives was relatively short-lived, lasting for about 15 years.
+The Maldivians successfully revolted against Portuguese rule, and in 1573, they managed to drive the Portuguese out of their islands and regain their independence.
+Maldivians Refer to him as Andhiri Andhirin.